 On the international stage, the Calgary native also represented Canada and won the IIHF World Junior Championship in 2008 and 2009.

-Shannon was a collegiate swimmer at the University of Missouri.
-Earning All-Big XII honors.
+Hogan was a collegiate swimmer at the University of Missouri, where she earned All-Big XII honors.
 She graduated with a degree in Broadcast Journalism.

-Away from the rink, Shannon loves to spend time with her husband Brendan and daughter Niamh.
-She also loves to travel.
-Her favorite places to explore include Croatia, Greece, Italy, Ireland and South East Asia.
+When away from the rink, Hogan loves to travel and spend time with her husband Brendan and daughter Niamh.
+Her favorite places to explore include Croatia, Greece, Italy, Ireland and Southeast Asia.

-Former New York Rangers captain and defenseman Dave Maloney is entering his 15th season as part of MSG Network’s broadcasting crew.
-At the age of 18, Maloney became the youngest player in Rangers history when he played his first game on December 18, 1974 and in 1978 became the youngest player to be named Rangers captain.
+Former New York Rangers captain and defenseman Dave Maloney serves as an analyst for Rangers games on ESPN 98.7 radio.
+He also contributes to MSG Networks’ television coverage during the season.
+At the age of 18, Maloney became the youngest player in Rangers history when he played his first game on December 18, 1974.
+And in 1978, he became the youngest player ever to be named Rangers captain.
 After a decade in the NHL, Maloney took his first step into broadcasting by joining the Rangers radio crew while recovering from an injury during the 1984-85 season.
-He officially traded his skates for a microphone following the season and landed several broadcasting jobs in the years to follow, including with CTV in Canada, the Minnesota North Stars and Sports Channel.
+He officially traded in his skates for a mic following the season and worked several broadcasting jobs in the years to follow, including with CTV in Canada, the Minnesota North Stars and Sports Channel.

 Joe Micheletti was named MSG Network’s New York Rangers television analyst in September 2006 after spending eight years serving in the same capacity for the New York Islanders on MSG+.
 Micheletti is also an analyst for NBC’s coverage of the NHL.